infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 # Major barriers of academic success for OVC
 *According to a report that looks at child performance in five different sites in developing countries[^1], The ill effects of being an orphaned or abandoned child (OAC) in a LMIC are reported to include **fewer years of schooling, poorer school performance, poorer households, less adequate housing, increased malnutrition, higher morbidity and mortality, poorer access to medical care, and a higher prevalence of depression***

-- Many young people in care experience frequent placement moves, affecting their school attendance and performance.
-- In developing countries, a significant obstacle to the education of children and young people in care is the financing arrangements of residential care facilities.
-Most facilities depend heavily on funding from donors and volunteers (Keshavarzian & Borgstr€om, 2020).
-While funds from donors allow the facilities to educate the children, it has its challenges
-- In addition, a growing phenomenon in Africa and Asia is orphanage tourism, where tourists and volunteers are allowed to visit and stay in care facilities for a fee or donation.
-However, some activities of the visitors disrupt the children’s education.
-For instance, the children sometimes miss school to rehearse and undertake performances to entertain donors visiting the residential facility
-- Many young people have difficulty persisting with their education after leaving care.
-- Most African countries lack statutory after-care services and support for care leavers.
-- Without support, many care leavers in India, Zimbabwe, and Philippines face financial difficulties and the pressure to earn an income which forces them to postpone their education
-- Evidence from Ghanaian care-leaving research suggests that many young people who leave care experience challenges with employment, housing, and social integration (Frimpong-Manso, 2018).
-* The care leavers who have good outcomes are often those who have the opportunity to stay longer in care to finish their education and also have financial and material support from the residential facility after leaving care (Frimpong-Manso, 2018).

 ## Lack of Educational Support and Guidance:
 - Staff’s **low expectations and lack of belief** in their academic potential had negative consequences for the young people’s educational outcomes, as they did little to promote their aspiration for higher education.